-The Department has expanded its in-home parent skill-based programs to improve service accessibility and quality for families who receive a report to DCS.
+The Department expanded its in-home parent skill-based programs in 2021 to improve service accessibility and quality for families who receive a report to DCS.

 Between July and October 2021, DCS implemented Nurturing Parenting Program (NPP) and Family Connections (FC) to expand the availability of parent skill-based programs.
 These programs are evidence-based with a rating of Promising from the California Evidence-Based Clearinghouse for Child Welfare, but are not currently rated by the Title IV-E Clearinghouse and therefore not eligible for FFPSA funding.
 DCS contracted with a program evaluation and research agency to produce a rigorous evaluation of NPP.
 This evaluation found statistically significant positive impact for families completing the program and has been submitted to the Clearinghouse.
 The results are expected to produce a rating of Supported once reviewed by the Title IV-E Prevention Services Clearinghouse.
-FC is being evaluated in another jurisdiction and if positive impact is found that evaluation will be submitted to the Clearinghouse for review.
+FC was evaluated in another jurisdiction and positive impact was found.
+That evaluation will also be submitted to the Clearinghouse for review.
 If favorable ratings are obtained, Arizona will be able to claim title IV-E reimbursement for NPP and FC services.